Nipuna-Lakruwan/codemiZe/README.md

 a complete web-based platform built to organize and manage **coding competitions**.

 This version was **originally inspired by competitions at BCI**, but has now been redesigned from scratch
-as an **independent, open-source project** with improved performance, modern technologies, and better scalability.
+as with improved performance, modern technologies, and better scalability.

----

 ## ✨ Project Overview